 - Explore career options and define long-term goals.

 - Gain confidence in their abilities and identify areas that are in need of further development.

 - Receive a degree parchment that reads:

 Participation in the Co-op Program is a privilege.
 Students who are accepted into the program are required to:

-- maintain an active UNIX account at all times and check their email regularly.
+- Maintain an active "@myumanitoba" account at all times and check their email regularly.